MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/dataverse.md

 To use the Dataverse connector, one of TCP ports 1433 or 5558 need to be open to connect.
 Port 1433 is used automatically.
 However, if port 1433 is blocked, you can use port 5558 instead.
 To enable port 5558, you must append that port number to the Dataverse environment URL, such as *yourenvironmentid.crm.dynamics.com, 5558*.
 More information: [SQL Server connection issue due to closed ports](#sql-server-connection-issue-due-to-closed-ports)

 > [!NOTE]
-> If you're using Power BI Desktop and need to use port 5558, you must create a source with the Dataverse environment URL, such as *yourenvironmentid.crm.dynamics.com,5558*, in Power Query M.
+> If you're using Power BI Desktop and need to use port 5558, you must create a source with the Dataverse environment URL, such as *yourenvironmentid.crm.dynamics.com,5558*, in Power Query M. More information: [Finding your Dataverse environment URL](#finding-your-dataverse-environment-url)

 ## Capabilities supported